 Whilst asphalt is one of the most widely used building materials used for infrastructure within Australia and beyond, it is still susceptible to a number of factors which can erode, decay or wear down the robust surface.
-Despite asphalt surfaces in Perth being generally between 25-50mm thick and lasting more than 20 years (almost twice the thickness and longevity of bitumen seals), asphalt cracking and other damage can still result from a variety of elements.
+Despite asphalt surfaces in Perth being generally between 25-50mm thick and lasting more than 20 years (almost twice the thickness and longevity of bitumen seals), asphalt cracking and other damage can still result from a variety of causes.

 It pays to understand the main causes of asphalt damage so you can get the most out of your driveway, with minimal risk to forces outside of your control.